AdamBoley/Project-Beergate/README.md

 - Use the checking thing to check if a user is the post's author - if so, remove/disable the upvote button, or trigger it automatically - rejected as too difficult
     - adding an upvote automatically is difficult, since the add_review function does not allow an upvote to be assigned during the upload/save process

+- Optional purchased_from CharField in Review - rejected as unncessary.
+The beer name and brewery should be sufficient if a user wishes to search for a place to buy the beer from, plus it could prove confusing for users submitting reviews of draught ales

 In progress:
 - Review and update Bootstrap card structure for non-AllAuth templates: